RetroDECK/ES-DE/THEMES-DEV.md

 * `itemVerticalAlignment` - type: STRING
     - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the Y axis, which applies when `type` is "horizontal", "horizontal_wheel" or "vertical_wheel".
     - Valid values are `top`, `center` or `bottom`
     - Default is `center`
+* `wheelHorizontalAlignment` - type: STRING
+    - Sets the alignment of the actual carousel inside the overall element area.
+This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
+    - Valid values are `left`, `center` or `right`
+    - Default is `center`
 * `horizontalOffset` - type: FLOAT
     - Offsets the carousel horizontally inside its designated area, as defined by the `size` property.
 The value of this property is relative to the width of the carousel (with `1` being equivalent to its entire width).
 This property can be used to add a margin if using `itemHorizontalAlignment`.